Local online shopping tips to support your community

 How N26 helps you support local businesses

-At N26, we understand shopping locally is important.
-That’s why N26 debit cards are designed to help you pay quickly and contactlessly at the stores in your neighborhood—and make secure internet purchases from your favorite online retailers.
+At N26, we understand why shopping locally is important.
+That’s why N26 debit Mastercards are designed to help you pay quickly and contactlessly at the stores in your neighborhood—and make secure online purchases on your favorite local online shops.

 The Mobile Bank

 N26 data indicates that Spanish customers saved more in 2021 than their European counterparts—and European women were better at saving than men.
 For more saving and spending insights, read on.

 Sticking to your New Year’s resolutions requires focus, specificity, and a heavy dose of realism.
 Here’s how to create the habits you need to take your goals to the finish line this year.